 No trip to Gatlinburg is complete without jumping aboard one of the many chairlifts that head up into the Smokies.
 A popular option that departs from the downtown area is the completely refurbished Gatlinburg Sky Lift.
 This open-air chairlift makes short work of the 1,800-foot elevation of Crockett Mountain, offering superb views over the town and its picturesque setting along the way.
 After unloading at the new Sky Deck platform at the summit of Crockett mountain, you're free to explore the many trails nearby, either making your way on foot back down to Gatlinburg or making the return journey on the Sky Lift.
 It's an especially pleasant journey after nightfall when the town and its Space Needle are lit up to dazzling effect.

 Where to Stay in Gatlinburg for Sightseeing

-We recommend these highly rated hotels in Gatlinburg, with easy access to downtown attractions and Great Smoky Mountains National Park:
+To help you find the perfect place to stay at a rate that works for you, we recommend these highly rated hotels in Gatlinburg, each with easy access to downtown attractions and the Great Smoky Mountains National Park:

 - Luxury Hotels: For those seeking a luxurious stay that's close to a variety of things to see and do in and around Gatlinburg, The Lodge at Buckberry Creek is an excellent choice.
 This luxury mountain retreat offers spacious accommodations with fireplaces and whirlpool tubs, relaxing in-room massages, and easy access to hiking trails.
 Other great luxury options in the heart of the action are the Mountain Village Inn and Baskins Creek Condominiums, both particularly popular with larger groups and families for their well-appointed, modern, condo-style units (complete with kitchens).